Chickpea Pasta Keto Guide: Navigating Carb Counts & Healthier Alternatives

 • Lower Cholesterol: On top of helping with digestion and appetite suppression, the soluble fiber in chickpeas reduces LDL cholesterol, in turn reducing the risk of heart disease.
 A serving of chickpeas a day is recommended for heart health and maintaining healthy cholesterol.

 In addition to all of the aforementioned health benefits of chickpeas, they are also bursting with vitamins, minerals, and nutrients that can support one’s energy levels and overall health and wellbeing.
-Most notably, when researching what vitamins help with weight loss, one will note that magnesium makes the list; since it is responsible for energy production and is tied to metabolism, it can aid in weight loss and reduce the risk of type 2 diabetes.
+Most notably, when researching about vitamins that help with weight loss, one will note that magnesium makes the list; since it is responsible for energy production and is tied to metabolism, it can aid in weight loss and reduce the risk of type 2 diabetes.

 Each serving of chickpeas offers significant amounts of: